Lolean/hiring/java/README.md

 ### T9

 I'm pretty sure you had a T9 phone keyboard at some point.
-You know, the one where you has to press twice on "2" to produce a "b" ?
+You know, the one where you had to press twice on "2" to produce a "b" ?

 In this challenge, you have to implement a T9 translator that reads an InputStream of key presses to a human-readable text.